-- Have CYC prefix/course numbering identifiers (where possible, depending on program/institution course naming requirements). - Be core courses in the CYC credential. - Be taught by a CYC faculty member. - Have course outcomes that are directly linked to recognized CYC core competencies/outcomes. - Have formal assessments that are directly linked to CYC core competencies/outcome and Scope of Practice. - Have 80% of their literature resources that are comprehensive and recognized as linked directly to excellence in CYC practice, or authored by experts in the CYC profession, and interconnected to CYC learning outcomes.
+- Carry CYC prefix/course numbering identifiers (where possible, depending on program/institution course naming requirements). - Constitute core courses in the CYC credential. - Be taught by a CYC faculty member. - Align course outcomes directly with recognized CYC core competencies/outcomes. - Include formal assessments that map to CYC core competencies /outcomes and Scope of Practice. - Feature literature, where at least 80% is linked directly to excellence in CYC practice or authored by experts in the CYC profession, and clearly connected to CYC learning outcomes.